Skip to content

 How can I increase my vitamin E intake naturally?

-In addition to taking a fertility vitamin, consume foods rich in vitamin E — like nuts, seeds, and vegetable oils.
+In addition to taking a fertility health vitamin, consume foods rich in vitamin E — like nuts, seeds, and vegetable oils.

 Yes — zinc, selenium, and vitamin C are also important for sperm health.